-- 4.15.1 Educational Facilities ReportSchool District Capital Improvement Plan (CIP).
-By November 1st of each year, the School Board-District shall submit to the Local Governments County and Cities an Capital Improvement PlanEducational Facilities Report.
-The Report CIP will contain information in tabular, graphic, and textual formats detailing existing and projected school enrollment, existing educational facilities, their locations, the number of portable units (hereinafter "portables") in use at each school, and projected facility needs.
-The Report will also contain the School Board's capital improvement planCIP shall also contain the School District's Five Year Capital Plan, includinging planned facilities with funding over the next 5 years, and a description of any unmet needs.
-The Report CIP will shall provide data for each individual school concerning school capacity based on DOE criteria and enrollment of each individual school based on actual student counts.
-The Report CIP will shall show the generalized locations in which new schools will be needed, along with planned renovations, expansions and closures of existing schools.
-The CIP Report will shall indicate propertyies the School Beard District has already acquired through developer Applicant donation; or propertyies for which there is an developer Applicant obligation to provide property to the School Board School District, at the School District Board's discretion; or and propertyies acquired through other means that are potential school sites. - 4.25.2 Growth and Development Trends.: On_By_September 1st of each year, the County_Local Governments will provide the School Board_District with a report on annual growth and development trends.
-The report will contain information in tabular, graphic and textual formats and will include information regarding development approvals for the preceding year as follows: - (a) the type, number, and location of residential dwelling units which have received zoning approval, final subdivision plat approval, or site plan approval; - (b) a summary of all comprehensive plan amendments to include a description of any land use changes and the location of the affected area; - (c) the number of building permits issued for new residential dwelling units permitted and the location of such residential dwelling units; - (d) information regarding the conversion or redevelopment of housing or other structures into residential dwelling units which are likely to generate new students; and - (e) identification of any development orders issued which contain a requirement for the provision of a school site as a condition of development approval.
+- 5.14.1Educational Facilities Report School District Capital Improvement Plan (CIP). - By November 1st of each year, the School Board-District shall submit to the Local Governments County an a the School District's annually updated financially feasible Five-Year Capital Improvement Plan Educational Facilities Report.
+The Report-CIP will contain information in tabular, graphic, and textual formats detailing existing and projected school enrollment, existing educational facilities, their locations, the number of portable units (hereinafter "portables") in use at each school, and projected facility needs.
+The Report will also contain the School Board's capital improvement plan CIP shall also contain the School District's, include planned facilities with funding over the next 5 years, and a description of any unmet needs.
+The Report-CIP will-shall provide data for each individual school concerning school capacity based on FDOE criteria and enrollment of each individual school based on actual student counts.
+The Report CIP will show the generalized locations in which new schools will be needed, along with planned renovations, expansions and closures of existing schools.
+The CIP Report will shall indicate propertyies the School Board-District has already acquired through developer Applicant donation;, or propertyies for which there is an developer Applicant obligation to provide propertyies to the School Board-District, at the School Board's District's discretion; and propertyies acquired through other means that are potential school sites. - 5.24.2 Growth and Development Trends.: On By September 1st of each year, the County Local Governments will provide the School Board District with a report on annual growth and development trends.
+The report will contain information in tabular, graphic and textual formats and will include information regarding development approvals for the preceding year as follows:

+- (a) the type, number, and location of residential dwelling units which have received zoning approval, final subdivision plat approval, or site plan approval; - (b) a summary of all comprehensive plan amendments to include a description of any land use changes and the location of the affected area; - (c) the number of building permits issued for new residential dwelling units, the number of units authorized, permitted and the location of such residential dwelling units;

+- (d) information regarding the conversion or redevelopment of housing or other structures into residential dwelling units which are likely to generate new students; and - (e) identification of any development orders issued which contain a requirement for the provision of a school site as a condition of development approval.

-The estimated number of students generated from the development approvals from new residential dwelling units will be used in the data and analysis to support the annual update of the School Board's District's Five-Year Capital Plan.
-Five-year Capital Facilities Plan.
+The estimated number of students generated from the development approvals from new residential dwelling units will be used in the data and analysis to support the annual update of the School Board District's Five-Year Capital Improvement Plan.
+Five year Capital Facilities Plan.